lspector/propeller/README.md

 ## Usage

-To run PushGP on the default genetic programming problem from a REPL, load propel.core into your REPL (i.e. `lein repl`), and run `(-main)`.
+To run PushGP from a REPL, load propel.core into your REPL (i.e. `lein repl`), and run `-main` with arguments including, first, the problem name, for example:
+`(-main 'simple-regression)` or `(-main 'simple-regression :population-size 100)`.

-To run PushGP on the default genetic programming problem from command line, execute `lein run`.
-Command-line arguments may be provided to override the defaults specified in `-main`, for example, `lein run :population-size 100`.
-You can use something like `lein run | tee outfile` to send output both to the terminal and to `outfile`.
+To run PushGP on the genetic programming problem p from the command line, execute `lein run p`.
+For example `lein run simple-regression`.
+Additional command-line arguments may be provided to override the default key/value pairs specified in `-main`, for example, `lein run simple-regression :population-size 100`.
+You can use something like `lein run simple-regression | tee outfile` to send output both to the terminal and to `outfile`.

 ## CLJS Usage